 6. You might need to adjust to the weather

-Some students love the warm climate in Grenada.
-For those used to cold winters, though, it can be a bit of an adjustment.
+The warm climate in Grenada, SGU students will tell you, can take some getting used to depending on where you’re from.
 It’s typical for highs to reach into the 80s year-round.
 While the rainy season is usually during the summer months, plan to encounter precipitation anyway.

-“Don’t forget to bring your raincoat,” Sussman suggests.
+“Don’t forget to bring your raincoat,” Dr. Sussman suggests.

 Food enthusiasts should embrace the chance to try some local flavors.
 “I loved the food—I like to eat!”
 Morgan enthuses.

-There are also tons of fun things to do.
-While you’ll spend the bulk of your time studying, take advantage of opportunities to participate in unique activities like scuba diving or touring the island.
+There are also tons of fun things to do, including scuba diving and touring the island.

 “If you want to do something or if your friends are going and you have the time, just do it,” Jones encourages.

 8. Your fellow students are happy to help

 One of the greatest things about SGU’s network is they’re always happy to help each other.
 Dr. Sussman highly encourages getting in touch with a current student to gather more insight, especially if you know you aren’t going to be able to visit Grenada in advance.

 There are also tons of student clubs and organizations.
 You can even join Facebook® groups where students post about off-campus housing or items they’re selling.